08

 Two 2025 reference points illustrate segment health.
 Edmiston and Nautor Swan announced an alloy sailing yacht range at the 2025 Palm Beach International Boat Show, designed by Malcolm McKeon Yacht Design (also responsible for the 83m Feadship Project Solent, on which Cecil Wright is acting as owner's representative for summer 2027 delivery).
 Tom Cruise commissioned a Swan 108 in February 2025, a 33m carbon-fibre racing-capable sailing yacht at Nautor Swan, Jakobstad, estimated above USD 30 million.
 Committed capital and significant design houses are building modern sailing yachts at the top in numbers the order book does not yet show.

 Sailing yachts in the 25 to 45 metre band moved at median days on market of approximately 220 in 2025, against 277 for comparable motor yachts (Denison).
-The segment is healthier than the headline unit-share suggests.
+The segment is healthier than the headline unit-share suggests, and harder to transact; both can be true.

 Bang for buck, on a 35 metre